whatwg/cookiestore/explainer.md

 Remaining examples use this syntax and omit the calling code.

-In a ServiceWorker you can read a cookie from the point of view of a particular in-scope URL, which may be useful when handling regular (same-origin, in-scope) fetch events or foreign fetch events.
+In a service worker context you can read a cookie from the point of view of a particular in-scope URL, which may be useful when handling regular (same-origin, in-scope) fetch events or foreign fetch events.

 ```js